Changes to your service

 Council decided at its Ordinary Meeting on 21 November 2018, that it will stop providing Aged and Disability services from 1 January 2020.

-This decision is a direct result of changes that the Commonwealth Government has proposed.
+These decisions are a direct result of changes that the Commonwealth Government has proposed.
 This will impact all services provided by Council's Aged and Disability Department.

 Council will leave the service and a new service provider will begin in January 2020.
 The timing of Council’s decision provides over 12 months to undertake a considered and supported transition to another suitable service provider, to ensure continuity of care for clients and carers and support for staff.